RohanKP1/ctree/README.md

 It is small python script that prints a christmas tree in terminal.

-It is colourful and always gives you a different tree with different decorations varying in position with three colours more colours and decorations can be easilty added by appending in the list in code.
+It is colourful and always gives you a different tree with different decorations varying in position with three colours, more colours and decorations can be easilty added by looking into code.

 A great script to be added in your **unixporn** screenshot.